detobate/sous-wemo/README.md

 Requirements:
 -------------
 * [DS18B20](https://www.adafruit.com/search?q=DS18B20) One Wire temperature probe. (or other probes supported by the [w1thermsensor](https://github.com/timofurrer/w1thermsensor) Python module)
+Follow [these](http://www.modmypi.com/blog/ds18b20-one-wire-digital-temperature-sensor-and-the-raspberry-pi) instructions if using a RaspberryPi.
 * A GPIO Interface, such as on a RaspberryPi or Beaglebone.
-[VirtGPIO](https://github.com/BLavery/virtual-GPIO) may work but hasn't been tested.
+[VirtGPIO](https://github.com/BLavery/virtual-GPIO) may also work but hasn't been tested.
-* Python2.7 and modules listed in [requirements.txt](https://raw.githubusercontent.com/detobate/sous-wemo/master/requirements.txt)
+* Python2.6 and modules listed in [requirements.txt](https://raw.githubusercontent.com/detobate/sous-wemo/master/requirements.txt)

 Example:
 --------

     ./souswemo.py 'Slow Cooker' 60C 1
-    Starting WeMo listen server
+    Finding WeMo switches
     Turning Slow Cooker on
     Heating up.
 Current temp: 60
     Device on switch Slow Cooker is at target temperature 60C